 Printer Technology

-Laser or LED Printing
+Laser / LED Printers

-In order to create an image on the page, the drum is first charged and then the laser or LED is shone onto the drum in the outline of the intended image.
-The toner itself is attracted to areas of the drum that have the charge knocked off and a series of rollers transfer the powder from the toner cartridge and presents it at the drum.
-The areas that are charged repel the toner and the area that is not attracts the toner particles which are pulled onto the drum and stick to the parts that make up the image.
-At the same time, the paper is also transported to meet the drum, which, in turn, transfers the image across to the page itself.
+Where an inkjet uses liquid dots, a laser printer uses dots made up of toner – a fine powder of solid particles.
+When compared with an inkjet machine, laser printers are much more complex.
+In simple terms, a light source (laser or LED), drum (for mono) or multiple drums (for colour) and toner is charged and the laser or LED is shone onto the drum in the outline of the intended image.
+The toner is attracted to areas of the drum that have the charge knocked off and a series of rollers transfer the powder from the toner cartridge to the drum.
+At the same time, the paper meets the drum, which transfers the image on to the paper.
 The paper is then passed through a fuser unit (a hot roller) which applies heat and pressure to melt the toner particles so that they stick to the page and create a finished image.

-Colour laser / LED printers are good for everyday colour printing but if you’re looking to print professional high resolution photos, go with a photo inkjet printer.
-High quality photo inkjet printers are specially engineered to produce vividly detailed photos with the tonal variety and deeper blacks that photographers and creatives need.
-Many professional photo inkjet printers use pigment-based ink which is more fade-resistant and works with a wide variety of art paper types as well as a range of paper sizes, but you can also find dye-based photo inkjet printers if you don’t require the longevity of pigment ink.
-The below summary table gives a brief comparison, but we’ll look at each of these facets in more detail later.
+For occasional printing at home, you should buy an inkjet printer, especially if you’ll only be printing small volumes of documents and coloured images.
+Laser and LED printers are more durable and can print large quantities of monochrome and coloured documents frequently, so are more suited to an office environment.
+If you’re printing predominantly photos, then high quality photo inkjet printers are specially engineered to produce vividly detailed photos with the tonal variety and deeper blacks that photographers and creatives need.
+Photo inkjet printers use pigment-based ink which is more fade-resistant and works with a wide variety of art paper types as well as a range of paper sizes, alongside smaller inkjet droplets to produce greater detail.
+The below summary table gives a brief comparison.

 Printer Format